dm4ml/gears/docs/primitives.md

 class SomeContext(BaseModel, extra="allow"): # extra="allow" allows extra attributes
     some_attribute: str # This attribute is required
     some_other_attribute: str = None # This attribute is optional, and defaults to None
-    some_default_attribute: str = "default" # This attribute is optional, and defaults to "default"
+    error: bool = False # This attribute is optional, and defaults to False
 ```

 You can also set default values for attributes and allow extra attributes, as shown in the above example.
 Creating a Pydantic object is as simple as: